The Dorian Fisher Memorial Prize 2023-24.

 Entries to the competition should contain the following three pieces of work:

 - A short essay, of roughly 1,200 words, on one of the following questions:

-- A 500-word answer to one of the following three questions:
+- A 500-word answer to one of the following two questions:

 - A 500-word answer to the following question.